kojiroumezaki/digital-garden/_posts/2024-08-17-musichope_draft.md

 group: "lamedeer"
 ---

-<p>A draft of the "Music and Hope" essage will be posted as a PDF here.</p>
+<p>A draft of the "Music and Hope" essay will be posted as a PDF here.</p>